jineshrs2398/jineshrs2398.github.io/_pages/cv.md

 Service and Leadership
 ======
+* Member at Bionics Club, WPI Massachusetts (November ’23 - Present):
+Worked on developing a full hand arm exoskeleton.
+Currently working on developing inhouse EMG sensors and Motor control
-* Treasurer at the Robotics and Machine Intelligence club (RMI), NITT (July ’18 - May ’21): Led this 35-member student robotics research organisation that works on projects such as assistive and mobile robotics, human-robot interaction, artificial intelligence, and rapid prototyping, among many.
+* Treasurer at the Robotics and Machine Intelligence club (RMI), NITT (July ’18 - May ’21):
+Led this 35-member student robotics research organisation that works on projects such as assistive and mobile robotics, human-robot interaction, artificial intelligence, and rapid prototyping, among many.
 Conducted 3 robotics workshops, covering topics such as embedded systems, computer vision, CAD modelling, and so on.
 In addition, competitions in Maze Solver and Pick and Place Robots were held, as well as one competition testing the participants’ ability to innovate and ideate in the field of robotics.

-* Head of Social Responsibility, EEE Association at NITT (July ’20 - Feb. ’21).
+* Head of Social Responsibility, EEE Association at NITT (July ’20 - Feb. ’21):
 Led a team of 20 volunteers to organise awareness programs, outreach and donation drives, encompassing education and awareness about social issues.